payu-india/CMS-Chatbot/docs/Chargeback/webhooks-for-chargeback/index.md

 metadata:
   robots: index
 ---
+Chargeback webhooks provide real-time notifications about important chargeback events, allowing merchants to stay updated and take necessary actions promptly.
+Webhooks are sent for the following events:

+* A new chargeback is created
+* Chargeback status is changed
+* Chargeback amount is changed

 ## Understanding payload

 When a chargeback event occurs, PayU will send a POST request to your configured URL with a JSON payload similar to the following: